 |Test Anxiety||While anxiety in testing situations, or performance anxiety are features of certain mental health conditions, test anxiety itself is not a clinical diagnosis, condition or disability, therefore accommodations cannot be provided for students reporting test anxiety.||If a healthcare provider feels the students has an underlying Anxiety Disorder (e.g., General Anxiety Disorder), or other mental condition that has an associated feature of anxiety in either testing or performance situations, the provider can follow the above documentation guidelines for Mental Illness/Health.|

 |More disability categories and documentation requirements will be added in the coming weeks.
 If a specific disability category is not listed above, please refer to the section above for guidance.|

 |1 Aligns with the CADDAC documentation recommendations for students with ADHD in postsecondary education|

 While the university does not assume the cost for any medical or psycholigical diagnostic services, including screenings or assessments, Accessibility Services (Blundon Centre) staff can provide information to students on methods or pathways for obtaining these services.
 This can include services offered through the Student Wellness and Counselling Centre (SWCC) or in the community.
-Again, these services are not covered by Accessibility Services (Blundon Centre).

 Accessibility Advisors can also work with students to identify potential funding sources that might cover some or all of the costs associated with diagnostic testing (e.g., private health insurance programs and/or the Canada Study Grant/Canada Student Loans Program).